microsoft/PowerToys/doc/releases/tests-checklist-template.md

    * Run PowerToys installer with psexec tool `psexec.exe -sid <path_to_installer_exe`
    * Brief check if all modules are working

+ * PER-USER and PER-MACHINE TESTS:
+   * Install **previous version** on a clean machine and update with new per-machine version.
+Ensure that it is installed in Program files and that registry entries are under **HKLM**/Software/Classes/PowerToys.
+Go trhough different modules and ensure that they are working correctly.
+   * Try installing per-user version over already installed per-machine version and ensure that proper error message is shown.
+   * Remove PowerToys and install per-user version.
+Ensure that it is installed in <APPDATA>/Local/PowerToys and that registry entries are under **HKCU**/Software/Classes/PowerToys.
+Go trhough different modules and ensure that they are working correctly.
+   * Create a new user and install per-user version there as well.
+Go trhough different modules and ensure that they are working correctly.
+Ensure that changing settings for one user does not change settings of other user.

 ## Functional tests

  Regressions: